GiPHouse/Website/README.md

 - `GITHUB_CLIENT_ID`: The GiPHouse organization GitHub (OAuth) App client ID.
 - `GITHUB_CLIENT_SECRET`: The GiPHouse organization GitHub (OAuth) App client secret key.
 - `GITHUB_SUPERUSER_ID`: The Github ID of the initial superuser.
+- `DJANGO_GSUITE_ADMIN_USER`: The user which the GSuite api will impersonate when logging in with the credentials.
+- `DJANGO_GSUITE_ADMIN_CREDENTIALS_BASE64`: The GSuite service account key file in json format, then `base64` encoded.
 - `POSTGRES_NAME`: The name of the Postgres database.
 - `POSTGRES_USER`: The username that is used to interact with the Postgres database.
 - `POSTGRES_PASSWORD`: The password that is used to interact with the Postgres database.